mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

 - For each user, the most attended courses in theirs cluster are recommended, if these were not visited by them yet.

-## 4. Supervised-Learning Based Recommender System
+## 4. Collaborative Filtering Based Recommender System

 ## 5. Deployment and Presentation